-I write heartwarming love stories set in beautiful Yorkshire.
+I write stories of finding love, friendship and home in beautiful Yorkshire.
 My books are romantic but fun, and a happy ending for my main characters is guaranteed – though I like to make them work for it!

 My short story, The Other Side of Christmas, was included in the Winter Tales anthology – a collection of seasonal stories by popular writers, in aid of The Cystic Fibrosis Trust and The Teenage Cancer Trust.
 My 2017 novel, Resisting Mr Rochester, was awarded a Chill with a Book Readers’ Award.
 I’m proud to say I’ve twice been an Amazon KDP All-star author .

 I live in East Yorkshire with my husband and our German Shepherd dog.
-I’m one tenth of The Write Romantics and a member of the Romantic Novelists’ Association and the Alliance of Independent Authors.
+I’m half of the Yorkshire Rose Romantics, one tenth of The Write Romantics, and a member of the Romantic Novelists’ Association and the Alliance of Independent Authors.

 When I’m not writing, I spend as much time as possible getting my money’s worth from my membership of English Heritage – well, I am from Yorkshire, after all!
 I love stately homes and ancient ruins of castles and abbeys.
 I also love to spend the day visiting the Dales, the Moors, the Wolds or the coast.
 Yorkshire is nothing if not diverse.
 (Other counties are available, and many of them are pretty fabulous, too.
 I love Cornwall so much that I got married there, but please don’t hold that against me!)
 I would spend every day sightseeing if I could, but sadly I have to work!